OutSystems/docs-support/src/enterprise/maintenance/connection-pools.md

 * You have 200 application modules on each front-end;

-* Each of these has one connection for each database the application module connects to.
+* Each of these application modules has one connection for each database the application module connects to.
 As a minimum, it connects to the OutSystems session and main databases, up until OutSystems 10.
 Starting on OutSystems 11 it will additionally connect to the log database.

 This adds to a total of 800 connections up until OutSystems 10 or 1200 connections for OutSystems 11.